marcenico/marcenico/README.md

 Visit my portfolio website at [marcenico.com](https://www.marcenico.com) to explore my projects and learn more about my work.

+## Featured Project Repository

+I have a featured project repository that you might find interesting:

+- [Latinad World Cup](https://github.com/marcenico/latinad-mundial): This project was designed to be displayed on various public screens, ensuring that viewers in public places could easily access up-to-date and relevant details about FIFA World Cup.

 ## Contact

 - Email: [contacto@marcenico.com](mailto:contacto@marcenico.com)